krikamol/group/tabs/join.md

 {% include tip.html content="For doctoral candidates, we look for someone with whom we'll enjoy working.
 Ideally, we want someone who is open-minded, intrinsically motivated, and is not afraid of taking their own initiative.
 Prior experience in publishing research papers is a plus." %}

+We encourage strong candidates for the PhD position to also explore [third-party fundings](https://www.research-in-germany.org/en/your-goal/phd/funding-programmes.html).

 <br>

 ## Research Assistant/HiWi